emelandin/vemtrocar_social/readme.md

  <h1 align="center">Faceconnent</h1>

-## About VemTrocar
+## About Faceconnect
 <p>
-  VemTrocar is an afghanistan online social media and social networking service created to connect people all around the world, devolaped in two different languages.
+  Faceconnect is an afghanistan online social media and social networking service created to connect people all around the world, devolaped in two different languages.
 </p>
 <ol>
   <li>English</li>
   <li>Persian (فارسی)</li>
 </ol>

-VemTrocar may be accessed by a large range of devices with Internet connectivity, such as desktop, laptop and tablet computers, and smartphones.
+Faceconnect may be accessed by a large range of devices with Internet connectivity, such as desktop, laptop and tablet computers, and smartphones.
 After registering to use the site, users can create a customized profile indicating their name, occupation, schools attended and so on.
 Users can add other users as "followers", exchange messages, post status updates, share photos, and receive notifications of activity.
-VemTrocar is devolaped in Laravel 5.5v (2018) [Laravel documentation](https://laravel.com/docs)  and mySql database.
+Faceconnect is devolaped in Laravel 5.5v (2018) [Laravel documentation](https://laravel.com/docs)  and mySql database.

 <h3>Features</h3>
 <ul>